PrincetonUniversity/monthly_sponsor_reports/README.md

   conway     John Conway           99219        0      152   math    serial,cpu
   plewis     Peter Lewis            8071     2042    11092    pol           gpu

-Only users that ran at least one job during the reporting period appear in the table(s) above.
+You are receiving this report because you sponsor researchers on the Research Computing systems.
+The report above shows the researchers that you sponsor as well as their cluster usage.
+Only researchers that ran at least one job during the reporting period appear in the table(s) above.

 Replying to this email will open a ticket with CSES.
+Please reply with questions/comments or to unsubscribe from these reports.
 ```

 ## Usage